Olive Walke

-Olive Walke, MBE (21 December 1911 – 10 September 1969) was a Trinidadian musician and ethnomusicologist who was one of the first to collect regional Caribbean folk songs.
+Olive Walke, MBE (21 December 1911 – 10 September 1969) was a Trinidadian musician and ethnomusicologist who was one of the first to make records of regional Caribbean folk songs.
 She founded the well-known choir, La Petite Musicale and directed it for many years.
 Between 1961 and 1966, she served as a Senator in the first Parliament of Trinidad and Tobago established after its independence.

 Early life

 Beatrice Olive Walke was born on 21 December 1911 in the Belmont neighborhood of Port of Spain, Trinidad, to Anella and Samuel Arthur Walke.
 Walke was raised by her aunt and uncle, Edith and Simeon Hayes, from the age of 10.
 She attended Tranquillity Girls School and the Intermediate Government School, before graduating from Bishop Anstey High School.

 Walke moved to London to continue her education, studying music at the Trinity College of Music.
 She met and married Frank Hercules, a Trinidadian student of law, who would become a noted writer, in 1936 in Hampstead, London, England.
-Graduating with her ATCL degree, Walke furthered her studies at the Royal Academy of Music and the couple had a son, John.
+Graduating with her ATCL degree, Walke continued her studies at the Royal Academy of Music where she had a son named John.
 She graduated with her licentiate and returned to Trinidad.
-Hercules left London and immigrated to New York and the couple divorced.
-Their son John was adopted by Walke's aunt and uncle, Edith and Simeon Hayes, and in later life, John Simon Anthony Hayes would become the first nephrologist in Trinidad and Tobago and founder of the Trinidad and Tobago Kidney Foundation.
+Hercules left London and immigrated to New York and there the couple had a divorce.
+Their son was adopted by Walke's aunt and uncle, Edith and Simeon Hayes, and in later life, John Simon Anthony Hayes would become the first nephrologist in Trinidad and Tobago and the founder of the Trinidad and Tobago Kidney Foundation.